wadhwaDhiraj/SalesforceRecordInspector/README.md

 - VS Code 1.80.0 or newer.
 - Salesforce CLI (`sf`) installed and accessible in your PATH.
-- A default org set: in the terminal run: `sf config set target-org <aliasOrUsername>`.
-- Open your project folder in VS Code.

 If `sf` isn’t found or no default org is set, the extension will show helpful error messages.